reowst/sdk/README.md

 To use Network Next, you must integrate the Network Next SDK with your game client and server.

-Our SDK is extremely simple, and basically replaces the sendto/recvfrom API you already use to send UDP packets, so that it can steer traffic across private networks with better performance than the public internet.
+Our SDK is extremely simple, and basically replaces the sendto/recvfrom API you already use to send UDP packets, in order to steer traffic across private networks with better performance than the public internet.

 To get started, first visit [BUILDING.md](https://github.com/networknext/sdk/blob/master/BUILDING.md) for a guide for building on Windows, Mac and Linux.